Ochlology

 Arms's description of market

-boxes standing for the chunks in which the
+boxes standing for the chunks in dimensions according to which the

 chartist happens to receive his data.
 If the

-captured, it would yield a sinuous stream of varying width--and
+captured more realistically, we would see, not rectangles but a sinuous stream of varying width--and

-of trading volume to price volatility obviously evokes fluid motion, characterizzed by he relationship
+of trading volume to price volatility obviously evokes fluid motion, characterized by he relationship

 classical description is by Daniel